 Activation of modulatory GABA receptors reduces spiking (red trace).
 Activation of modulatory glutamate receptors restores spiking (blue trace).
 From Chanda & Xu-Friedman (2011).

-We recently discovered that auditory nerve synapses are affected by abnormal sound levels.
+We found that auditory nerve synapses are affected by abnormal sound levels.
 Both long-term noise exposure and plugging of the ears trigger changes in bushy cells and endbulbs that may support hearing in the new acoustic conditions.
 This has important implications for people exposed to loud environments for prolonged periods, such as during work or travel, or for children who suffer from ear infections.
 We are studying the mechanisms underlying these changes, how these changes may support normal hearing, as well as how they could underlie problems that outlast the abnormal acoustic conditions.

 Acoustic experience changes endbulbs.
 Exposure to noise reduces depression (red trace), while plugging the ear increases depression (blue trace).
 There are also changes in synaptic structure and bushy cell spiking.